TheUnknownEngima/source-AnYme-V11.440/README.md

-Source code is from the version 11.440 of the app and if you compile it the app can still be used for watching anime.
+Source code is from the version 11.440 of the app and if you build it the app can still be used for watching anime.
 Don't expect any new updates tho, the developer has dropped this feature because of legal resons.

 # AnYme